iddocohen/velocloud_and_vra8/VCE/02_provision_VCE_and_create_on_VCO/blueprint/README.md

 - `cpuCount` which defines how many CPUs the VM should have.
 - `totalMemoryMB` which defines the total RAM in MB the VM should have.

-In this template those values are staticaly defined with 2 and 4096 respecitevely; nevertheless, and as shown previously, we could expose those towards the end-user via `${input.variablename}` methodology, for example:
+In this template those values are statically defined with 2 and 4096 respectively; nevertheless, and as shown previously, we could expose those towards the end-user via `${input.variablename}` methodology, for example:

 ```yml
     ...